Safeguarding Research

 - Cyber Security for Researchers

-To raise awareness, Public Safety's Research Security Centre offers Safeguarding Science, a 90-minute workshop focusing on:
+Public Safety's Research Security Centre offers Safeguarding Science, a series of 60-90 minute live workshops covering:

-- Best practices in maintaining a security-conscious research organization.
+- Best practices for maintaining a security-conscious research organization

-- Research security guidance and tools to recognize and mitigate risks.
+- Tools to recognize and mitigate research security risks

 Who Should Attend: Researchers, research staff, students, administrators, IT staff, and security personnel.

-French virtual sessions are available on the French Safeguarding Science page.
+French virtual sessions available on the French Safeguarding Science page.